IBM/cloud-native-starter-security-workshop/workshop/README.md

 The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.

-The workshop shows on a sample application how to leverage with Keycloak application security with authentication and authorization in Quarkus applications, and how to apply security provided by the platform with IBM Cloud.
+The workshop shows how to leverage application security with authentication and authorization via Keycloak on a sample Quarkus application, and how to apply security provided by the platform with IBM Cloud.

 The workshop uses a sample application to demonstrate security functionality.
 The sample application displays links to articles and author information.